bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Session-39.md

 	* Maria and Arturas are gonna dig over some tomes tomorrow.
 * Greg took Jasmuta to moms death spot, told her the story, Jasmuta said that only caregiver is Greg.
 * **21st of spring**
-	* At the banquet [Ande Scorpion Sign (she/her)](Game/Worlds/Post-Calamity/Zinatu.md#Ande%20Scorpion%20Sign%20(she/her))  mentioned the creature the "multiheaded beast" that lives under the Lustrum, and the "worshiper" that is imbued with horrible visions of the creature and worships it with a flock.
+	* At the banquet [[Zinatu#Ande Scorpion Sign (she/her]])  mentioned the creature the "multiheaded beast" that lives under the Lustrum, and the "worshiper" that is imbued with horrible visions of the creature and worships it with a flock.
 	* Alexander passed a check to know that its a Hydra under the Lustrum.
 	* Ande describes the stone structures as the "archway".
 Were brought to disuse with time.
 	* Arturas discovered a site that was a target of the Lunarmarred, south of the Lunar Mark,